Axelle-SKICA/GHIBLIotheque/README.md

 I started this project about 1 month after I started learning HTML, CSS, JS, Node, EJS...

-My goal qas to practise :
+My goal was to practise :

 - views and EJS,
 - CSS (flexboxes, image in the backgrounds, hover styles etc...)